kbui1993/Official-Proximal-Network-Slimming/README.md

 ```

 ## Prune
+The argument `percent` (has to be a value between 0 and 1) is the percentage of channels to be pruned.
+If it is set to zero, it will remove the channels that have zero scaling factors.
 ```shell
 python vgg_prune_analyze.py --dataset cifar10 --depth 19 --percent 0.0 --model [NAME OF MODEL TO BE PRUNED] --save [DIRECTORY TO SAVE PRUNED MODEL]
 ```